Coma Physics of an Interstellar Object: JWST Spatial-Spectral Mapping of 3I/ATLAS: Results

 \ce{CO2} and \ce{CH4} display a simpler morphology with apparent excess in the projected anti-sunward direction.
 The anti-sunward excess of \ce{CO2} may be an effect of an asymmetry in $v_{\mathrm{exp}}$ if the asymmetry were not sufficiently strong to be reflected in the CO map.
 Alternatively, the contrasting distributions of CO and \ce{CO2} may be due to the effects of rotation of differing active sites into and out of the field of view along the line of sight, as our observations covered $\sim1/3$ of 3I/ATLAS's 16.16 hr.\ rotational period \citep{Santana-Ros2025}.
 Analysis of time-series spectra is beyond the scope of this manuscript and the subject of a future publication.

 In contrast, \ce{H2O} and \ce{CH3OH} (although at lower SNR for the latter) show $N\times\rho$ maps which are much more symmetric.
 Although there is an appearance of increasing $N\times\rho$ with $\rho$ for these species, which may be consistent with production from extended sources such as icy grain sublimation, it is important to note that the innermost spaxels are affected by significant flux losses due to the finite PSF, and the significance of the trend is unclear.
+However, \cite{Cordiner2026} found evidence for an \ce{H2O} extended source based on ``Q-curve'' analysis of the less optically thick 4.5 $\mu$m hot bands.

 The spatial variations in \trot{} are similarly striking and vary from molecule to molecule.
 CO, \ce{CO2}, and \ce{CH4} show a common temperature morphology, having distinctly higher values in the projected anti-sunward direction.
 On the whole, these molecules have higher \trot{} (and maintain it to greater nucleocentric distances) than \ce{CH3OH} or \ce{H2O}.
 In contrast, the \ce{H2O} temperature peaks at the nucleus position and drops quickly and nearly isotropically. \ce{CH3OH} appears to follow a similar spatial morphology to \ce{H2O}, but SNR limitations preclude a detailed inter-comparison between these species.